Blog - Kuala Lumpur Photography Guide

-Back in September, I traveled through Malaysia for a total of 30 days.
-During that time, I had three stays in Kuala Lumpur which I used to photograph its spectacular skyline.
-In this photography guide, I share the best photo spots I found with tips on how to get to and around Kuala Lumpur.
+In 2022, I traveled through Malaysia for a total of 30 days.
+During that time, I had three stays in Kuala Lumpur which I used to photograph its spectacular skyline and explore the city.
+In this article I share what I learned during that time.
+I cover the following topics:

 How To Get To Kuala Lumpur

 Kuala Lumpur is the capital of Malaysia and also its largest travel hub.
 If you want to travel through Malaysia, you'll likely fly to Kuala Lumpur International Airport – also KLIA.
 It lies 60km south of KL's center, which is reachable via several transport options: You can take the bus, the express train, or a cab.